-For the aerosol sample pair, Heraklion CR 12, and Tel-Shikmona, IS 524 it was apparent that the amount of Fe solubilised was higher than those observed for aerosol samples Heraklion, CR 13 and Tel-Shikmona IS 525.
+For the aerosol samplesHeraklion CR 12 and Tel-Shikmona, IS 524 it was apparent that the amount of Fe solubilised was higher than those observed for aerosol samples Heraklion, CR 13 and Tel-Shikmona IS 525.
+Back trajectories showed that CR12 originated from a more northerly direction, i.e. a European source presumably dominated by anthropogenic material, whilst CR13 originated from a more southerly direction with an enhanced crustal influence.
+The Tel-Shikmona samples were of mixed origin.

 The contrasting amount of Fe solubilised from filter paper portions will be influenced by the solubility of the aerosol Fe and the total aerosol loadings.
 It is now accepted that the soluble fraction in an aerosol population will increase as the proportion of the aerosol Fe derived from anthropogenic sources in comparison to natural lithogenic sources increases [18, 19].
 The amounts of Fe solubilised with a HPW leach were 400 and 3,600% higher for the anthropogenically sourced samples for the Heraklion and Tel-Shikmona sites respectively.
 Cobalt showed an increase of 370% for both sampling sites.
 The magnitude of U_rel was highly variable for the leaches of these samples.
 For V, U_rel was ≤10% whilst for the other metals it ranged from 12 – 29% for Co, 19 – 62 for Fe and 13 – 45% for Pb.
 Again the major uncertainty contribution was from ubetween, which contributed > 85 %, with <15 % from uwithin.

 The data from leach experiments is principally used to determine the fractional solubility of trace elements from dust dissolution in the surface ocean.
 The fractional solubility is defined as the ratio of the amount of an element released from a filter sub-sample during a leach procedure relative to the amount determined from a total digestion of another filter sub-sample of the same area.
-The ratios can be calculated from the data presented in Table 3.
-For example, the fractional solubility of Fe ranged from 0.2 ± 0.1% for Site B (Heraklion CR 13) to 16.9 ± 3.5% for Site C (Tel-Shikmona IS 524).
-For Site A (Tudor Hill) there was little difference between the fractional solubility with a water leach (2.5 ± 0.4%) compared with a GLA leach (3.8 ± 0.5%) or a DFB leach (4.3 ± 0.6%).
+The ratios for Site A (Tudor Hill) can be calculated from the data presented in Table 4 and show that there was little difference between the fractional solubility with a water leach (2.5 ± 0.4%) compared with a GLA leach (3.8 ± 0.5%) or a DFB leach (4.3 ± 0.6%).
 The uncertainties associated with these fractional solubilities were calculated using the standard approach for the propagation of errors [15].
+The loading on the filter may impact on the overall uncertainty due to either the lower concentrations leached and/or differences in homogeneity.
+Whilst the loadings on the filters used here (Whatman 41 cellulose filters) cannot be determined directly due to their physical characteristics, they can be inferred from aluminium data (assuming the dust source is predominantly crustal).
+To allow for comparison of the results for the samples used here the absolute aluminium concentrations in 20 mm diameter sub-samples digested with HF/HNO3 were 11280 ng (Tudor Hill), 1270 ng (Heraklion CR12), 2840 ng (Heraklion CR13), 3130 ng (Tel-Shikmona 524) and 1280 ng (Tel-Shikmona 525).
+When these data are converted to ng/m3 of air sampled the aluminium concentrations for each sample were 168 ng/m3 (Tudor Hill), 145 ng/m3 (Heraklion CR12), 311 ng/m3 (Heraklion CR13), 787 ng/m3 (Tel-Shikmona 524) and 331 ng/m3 (Tel-Shikmona 525).

 3.3 Factors contributing to the combined expanded uncertainties